Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Introduction

 In this paper, we present new JWST/NIRCam 4--5~$\mu$m (F410M, F430M) and JWST/MIRI 18--25~$\mu$m (F1800W, F2100W, F2550W) imaging detections of \epsindAb, which, together, enable us to assemble the first 4--25~$\mu$m spectral energy distribution of a cold gas giant exoplanet.
 The paper is organized as follows.
 Section~\ref{sec:obs} summarizes the observational sequences executed with JWST, the data reduction, and procedures to estimate companion astrometry and photometry.
-Section~\ref{sec:orbit} re-considers the orbit of \epsindAb\ with the addition of the new high-precision NIRCam astrometry and revises the planet's dynamical mass.
-Section~\ref{sec:atmo-evo} compares \epsindAb's SED to that of Y dwarf WISE 0855, presents an initial reconnaissance of \epsindAb's atmospheric properties (metallicity, water clouds, disequilibrium chemistry), and calculates the planet's bolometric luminosity.
+Section~\ref{sec:orbit} re-considers the orbit of \epsindAb\ with the addition of the new high-precision NIRCam astrometry, revises the planet's dynamical mass, and provides a solution to the issue of the incorrect original orbit prediction from joint modeling of the RVs and Hipparcos-Gaia absolute astrometry.
+Section~\ref{sec:atmo-evo} compares \epsindAb's SED to that of Y dwarf WISE 0855, presents an initial reconnaissance of \epsindAb's atmospheric properties (metallicity, water ice clouds, disequilibrium chemistry), and calculates the planet's bolometric luminosity.
 Section~\ref{sec:evomodel} conducts comprehensive consistency tests between \epsindAb's measured fundamental properties and predictions from evolutionary models.
 Finally, Section~\ref{sec:concl} lists our conclusions.
-Appendices~\ref{sec:app-ref}, \ref{app:revisit}, and \ref{app:orbit-post} present the MIRI reference library, lessons learned about RV + HGCA modeling from \epsindAb, and the posteriors for all orbit models considered in this work, respectively.
+Appendices~\ref{sec:app-ref} and \ref{app:orbit-post} present the MIRI reference library and the posteriors for all orbit models considered in this work, respectively.